PiggerRight/Write-ups-and-notes/Notes/linux-notes.md

 - `-p [port_number]` — specify the port number.
 The default port is 22.
 - `-l [user_name]` — specify the login username.
 It is equivalent to writing the username before the host name using the `[user_name]@[host_name]` syntax.
+- `-i [key_file]` — specifies the private key used for authentication.

+**Notes**: `ssh` does not send the private key to the server.
+The private key is used locally to produce cryptographic proof of possession.
+The server verifies that proof using the corresponding public key.

 Examples: